 5. It is a well-settled legal tenet that tariffs are to be interpreted to produce reasonable and not unreasonable or improbable results.
 E.g., Penn Central Co. v.
 General Mills, Inc., 439 F.2d 1338, 1341 (8th Cir.
 1971) ("rules relating to tariffs must have a reasonable construction and should be interpreted . . . to avoid unfair, unusual, absurd or improbable results" (see cases cited)); Trunkline Gas Co., 87 F.E.R.C.  61,146 at 61,608 (1999)(if one possible interpretation of a tariff would require it to take actions that are operationally impossible or difficult, while an equally plausible interpretation would not, it may be reasonable to conclude that the latter interpretation was the intended interpretation); ; AEP Generating Co., 39 F.E.R.C.  61,158 at 61,626 (1987)("[i]t is a well-settled principle of tariff/contract interpretation that an agreement is to be construed in accordance with the meaning of the words intended, and that . . . agreements and tariffs are to be given a reasonable construction over one which results in unfair, unusual, absurd, or improbable results"); Pennzoil Co. v.
 FERC, 645 F.2d 360, 388 (5th Cir.
 1981)(contracts should be considered in their commercial setting, even though the contract is not facially ambiguous, and should be interpreted in light of changed circumstances to accomplish what the parties intended).

 6. It is noteworthy that Respondent does not dispute that its consultant Anderson Consulting modeled the chargeback provision of Schedule 2, Section 5.3 of the CalPX tariff on the chargeback mechanism used by the world's largest securities depository, the Depository Trust Company ("DTC"), see Compl.  7, to create what Respondent refers to as a "mutualized risk pool."
 CalPX Ans. at 7.
 Complainants agree that the DTC chargeback mechanism creates and was intended to create a "mutualized risk pool."
 If applied to defaults by the utility buyers, the CalPX chargeback cannot have this effect.
 The DTC is a pool of "more than 11,000 broker/dealers, custodian banks, and institutional investors" who annually conduct over 164 million transactions, valued at more than $77 trillion.
 See http.www.dtc.org/aboutdtc/dtcintro.htm.
 Because there are so many participants in the pool, none ever owes a significant percentage of the depository's payables; the default of any one participant in the pool, when charged back pro rata, likewise cannot significantly impact any other participant in the pool.
+In other words, the chargeback can accurately be viewed as a relatively minor cost of doing business.
 While there is a comparable pool of Suppliers into CalPX, there is no pool of buyers; rather, there is only the three utility buyers, the default of two of which has (in Respondent's own words) had a "huge and obviously unwelcome financial impact on pool participants generally in good standing . . . ."
 CalPX Ans. at 4.
+This is clearly an understatement.
+SCE and PG&E have defaulted on over [one billion dollars] in obligations to the suppliers.
+Even when spread to all the other suppliers, the chargebacks obviously amount to more that “a minor cost of doing business.”
 Application of chargeback to the utility buyers' defaults simply cannot be reconciled with the DTC model.